verdoc-io/verdoc-documents/docs/api_ref/registration_api/company_registration.md

 ---
-id: admin-register
+id: company_register
-title: Admin registration
+title: Company registration
-sidebar_label: Admin registration
+sidebar_label: Company registration
 ---

 <span class="badges post">post</span>
 <br/>
 <br/>

-To register the admin, make an HTTP `POST` to the following endpoint with the information on the registration form that we provide
+To register the company, make an HTTP `POST` to the following endpoint with the information on the registration form that we provide

 </br>